 There’s much more to this extraordinary mammal that is not controversial.

 The molars resemble rotary saw blades, the external naris is divided by an ascending process of the premaxilla (rare among higher cynodonts and mammals), proximally the femur has no ‘neck’ and not much of a ‘head’, and the tail is extraordinarily long.
 Not listed by Meng et al., The mandible is not gently convex, but is sharply convex ventral to the canines, then gently concave, a shape not otherwise seen until higher primates.
 We also see a deeper mandible medial to sabertooth fangs in Thylacosmilus, and this may be the reason for the oddly deeper chin here.

 Volaticotherium was deemed so different

 from all other known mammals that it was given its own order, the Volaticotheria, nesting between basalmost mammals (Proteutherians) and Therians.
-That new order appears to be appropriate.

 The femoral head